Mit'a: Lasting effects

-Mita districts historically achieved lower levels of education, and today, they remain less integrated into road networks.
-Finally, data from the most recent agricultural census document that residents of mita districts are substantially more likely to be subsistence farmers since haciendas, rural estates with an attached labor force, were banned in mita districts to minimize the competition the state faced in accessing scarce mita labor.
+Mit'a districts historically achieved lower levels of education, and today, they remain less integrated into road networks.
+Finally, data from the most recent agricultural census document that residents of mit'a districts are substantially more likely to be subsistence farmers since haciendas, rural estates with an attached labor force, were banned in mit'a districts to minimize the competition the state faced in accessing scarce mit'a labor.
 It was the hacienda elite that possessed the political connections required to secure public goods such as roads.
 The hacienda elites were the ones who were lobbying for roads as many haciendas as possible, and empirical evidence links roads to increased market participation and higher household income.

 The fact that farmers from mit'a districts do not have greater access to paved roads means that they are unable to transport crops to larger, regional markets.
 It is unlikely that these farmers simply do not wish to participate in the market.
 In the case of Peru, throughout the 1980s, Shining Path, as part of their Maoist ideology, attempted to turn farmers away from commercial farming; their efforts were largely unpopular and met with resistance.

-More recently, in 2004, residents of Ilave, a mita district, lynched their local mayor, in part for his inability to follow through with promises to pave the town's access road and build a local market.
-Overall, former mita districts suffer from lower economic performance, as demonstrated by generally lower household consumption and increased rates of stunted growth.
-Without haciendas to compete with the more exploitative Spanish system, mita districts were subjected to greater economic and health pressures from their labor.
-Melissa Dell has shown that the repercussions of this disparity have persisted past the end of the mita system as mita districts were less integrated with the greater road network.
+More recently, in 2004, residents of Ilave, a mit'a district, lynched their local mayor, in part for his inability to follow through with promises to pave the town's access road and build a local market.
+Overall, former mit'a districts suffer from lower economic performance, as demonstrated by generally lower household consumption and increased rates of stunted growth.
+Without haciendas to compete with the more exploitative Spanish system, mit'a districts were subjected to greater economic and health pressures from their labor.
+Melissa Dell has shown that the repercussions of this disparity have persisted past the end of the mit'a system as mit'a districts were less integrated with the greater road network.

 Government application in modern Peru

-The only example of re-applying the Inca-style Mit'a in a modern state, as a government policy, occurred in Peru during the two Popular Action governments under President Fernando Belaúnde Terry (1963–1968 and 1980–1985).
-Under this government, a state institution called "Cooperación Popular" (Popular Cooperation) was launched, strongly inspired by the strategy of labor tribute in the Incan mit'a.
-During the 10 years this institution operated, more infrastructure projects were accomplished in Peru than in most of the 140-year Republican era (from 1821 to 1963).
+The only example of re-applying the Inca-style mit'a in a modern state, as a government policy, occurred in Peru during the two Popular Action governments under President Fernando Belaúnde Terry (1963–1968 and 1980–1985).
+Under this government, a state institution called Cooperación Popular ('Popular Cooperation') was launched, strongly inspired by the strategy of labor tribute in the Incan mit'a.
+During the ten years this institution operated, more infrastructure projects were accomplished in Peru than in most of the 140-year Republican era (from 1821 to 1963).
 The results were hundreds of kilometers of roads, aqueducts, communal and municipal works and other infrastructure pieces.